Jilani Kamran: Literary career

-Awards

 Death and legacy

 Jilani was suffering from hypertension medical condition, and was subsequently admitted to a hospital.
 He died of brain haemorrhage on 23 February 2003 in Lahore, Pakistan, and is buried in Nishtar Block cemetery, Lahore.
 Among the survivors are his wife, three sons and a daughter.

 Jilani Kamran was considered an authority on English and Urdu literature in Pakistan and was a life-member of the Pakistan Academy of Letters.
 He was often invited to participate in PTV literary programmes and also was a frequent newspaper columnist in many Pakistani newspapers.

 On 9 March 2003, an event was organized in Jilani Kamran's memory by the Halqa-e Arbab-e Zauq, Islamaabad where many contemporary Pakistani scholars paid him tributes.